 First impressions are lasting impressions.
-Before placing your home on the market for sale, you are competing with all other homes in similar price ranges.
-Make sure yours is the one to captivate potential buyers.
+When placing your home on the market for sale, you are competing with all other homes with similar price ranges.
+Make sure yours is the one to captivate potential buyers!

 Outside Your Home

 - Cut and water the lawn every week during the marketing period.
 Plant flowers.